TinyTapeout/tt3p5-demo-fw/upython/README.md

 ```

-If you've played with the pin mode (direction) or you want to change modes, you can call reset() on the Pins container
+If you've played with the pin mode (direction), you've loaded a project that modified the mode or you just want to change modes, you can set the attribute explicitly or call reset() on the Pins container

 ```